MeirDukhan/challenges/README.md

 See https://docs.aws.amazon.com/cli/latest/userguide/install-linux.html on how to install awscli on Linux.
 2. An AWS account is required to run create the EC2 instance
 3. A VPC with a Public subnet is required prior running the script
+3. The AWS region is hardcoded as eu-west-1 (Ireland).
+Feel free to change it to what works best for you.

 ##### Installing
 ```sh